-Obtaining a trade-specific license generally means that a tradesmen has a completed a minimum number of hours of working experience as an apprentice in the trade, that they’ve passed a standardized written test based on their trade and often that they will complete continuing education courses to renew their license.
+Obtaining a trade-specific license generally means that a tradesmen has completed a minimum number of hours of work as an apprentice in the trade, that they’ve passed a standardized written test based on their trade, and that they will complete continuing education courses to renew their license.

 What is bonding?

-In many states, contractors are required to be “bonded” in order to obtain a license.
-Traditionally, this means the contractor must purchase a surety bond which serves as a form of insurance to protect the contractor’s customers if he or she fails to complete the job properly or fails to pay for permits, subcontractors or other financial obligations.
+In many states, contractors are required to be “bonded” to obtain a license.
+Traditionally, this means the contractor must purchase a surety bond, which serves as a form of insurance to protect the contractor’s customers if he or she fails to complete the job properly or fails to pay for permits, subcontractors or other financial obligations.

 Bonding requirements vary from state to state and even city to city, so it’s in your best interests to know the rules where you live.
 At the state level, there is usually an agency or board with “professional licensing” in its name or the description of its responsibilities.
 Licensing agencies can also answer questions about state requirements for bonding.
 At the county or city level, bonding requirements might be a department responsible for commerce or consumer affairs.

-Many homeowners don't realize that a contractor's bond may also protect them from being saddled with an unpaid supply bill or the cost of unpaid workers that are assisting with the project.
+Many homeowners don't realize that a contractor's bond may also protect them from being saddled with an unpaid supply bill or the cost of unpaid workers on the project.
 Furthermore, a bond could cover any damage to the property as a result of a contractor's negligence or, in serious circumstances, lost or stolen property.

-The agency involved in the bond is usually a surety company, which requires the contractor to pay regular premiums to continually renew the bond.
+The agency involved in the bond is usually a surety company, which requires the contractor to pay regular premiums to keep the bond renewed.
 These premiums are factored similarly to insurance plans, as they take into consideration both the amount that the bond covers and the history of the contractor.

-To receive monetary compensation for an unsatisfactory performance, a homeowner would have to contact the surety company and provide proof that the job was incomplete or that the contractor failed to pay for materials or other obligations that were contractor’s responsibility.
+To receive monetary compensation for an unsatisfactory performance, a homeowner would need to contact the surety company and provide proof that the job was incomplete or that the contractor failed to pay for materials or other obligations that were the contractor’s responsibility.

 Bonds are not only beneficial for the homeowner, but for the contractor as well, since most people won't hire a contractor who doesn't offer the protection of a bond.
-Most suppliers and subcontractors will only work with a contractor who has a bond in place as well.
+Most suppliers and subcontractors will only work with a contractor who has a bond in place.

-To determine whether or not your contractor is bonded, ask him or her for a bond number and certification.
-You should take extra precautions to ensure that both the bond and the license are up to date as well, too.
+To determine whether your contractor is bonded, ask him or her for a bond number and certification.
+You should take extra precautions to ensure that both the bond and the license are up to date.

 (Photo courtesy of Yvonne Aguirre)